 This project will provide a unique opportunity for multi-disciplinary research training platform for the student, including elements of environmental science, energy demand, outdoor and indoor air pollution, social science, exposure assessment, housing policy and public health, based on a range of modelling tools and GIS software.

 Find out more and how to apply on the UCL Energy Institute website.
-Deadline 8th May 2017.
+Deadline 26 June 2017.
+Interviews will be held on 3rd July 2017.